johanzi/phylogenetic_shadowing/README.md

 * Copy-paste the content in a text file
 * Do the same for the other alignment but omit the first sequence which is already present (e.g. Arabidopsis thaliana).
 See [BlockE_conserved.txt](example/BlockE_conserved.txt).
-* Change the name of the sequence so that it contains no spaces (e.g. “>Drummond's rockcress v.1.0 Scaffold26959:3697497-3698805 (-)” becomes “>B.stricta”) and that the title contains maximum 16 characters to be displayed fully once processed in BoxShade.
-See [Input_Clustal_BlockE.txt](example/Input_Clustal_BlockE.txt)
+* Change the name of the sequence so that it contains no spaces (error in Clustal Omega alignment) nor dots (error in BoxShade).
+The title should contain maximum 16 characters to be displayed fully once processed in BoxShade (e.g. “>Drummond's rockcress v.1.0 Scaffold26959:3697497-3698805 (-)” becomes “>B_stricta”)
 * Put the alignments in the order wanted (the reference sequence is put first)

 ## In Clustal Omega